-Eurofound’s work is used to provide an evidence base for policy – such as in the recent European initiatives on youth unemployment and the Youth Guarantee.
+Its work provides an evidence base for policy – such as the EU Directive on work-life balance, the European youth unemployment initiatives and the Youth Guarantee.

-Eurofound disseminates its research findings and policy-relevant knowledge through:
+Eurofound disseminates its research findings and policy-relevant knowledge in various ways:

-Eurofound also maintains a Brussels Liaison Office, with the dual role of strengthening the visibility and impact of Eurofound research at EU level, and monitoring developments in policymaking.
+Eurofound also maintains a Brussels Liaison Office (BLO), to boost the visibility and impact of Eurofound research at EU level, and monitor policy developments.

 Every 4 years, after wide-ranging consultations with the Management Board and the EU institutions, it draws up a programming document.